 To use the feature, scroll down to the Recommendations section on the test results page, find the recommendation you want to improve, and click the Run Experiment button:

-Note that as these are synthetic tests, you can also run auto experiments for any other sites, e.g. your competitor's home page, not just for your own domains.
+As these are synthetic tests, you can also run auto experiments for any other sites, e.g. your competitor's homepage, not just for your own domains.

-As the screenshot below shows, DebugBear's Lazy load offscreen images auto experiment improved all the performance metrics (even Lighthouse's Performance score grew from 97% to 100%), meaning that the technique is worth implementing on the live page:
+As the screenshot below shows, DebugBear's Lazy load offscreen images auto experiment has improved all the performance metrics (even Lighthouse's Performance score grew from 97% to 100%):

-Deferring offscreen images and background images offers significant web performance benefits on both desktop and mobile devices.
+Deferring offscreen images offers significant web performance benefits on both desktop and mobile devices.
 It enhances the user experience, reduces the page weight, and improves Web Vitals such as First Contentful Paint and Largest Contentful Paint.

 In addition to deferring offscreen images, there are other ways to optimize your images for performance, such as using responsive images and next-gen image formats.
 You can combine those web performance optimization techniques with lazy loading to improve image performance even more.

-The most important thing, however, is to detect the potential web performance issues of your own images because every website and application is different, and you may always come across surprising findings you haven't thought about before.
+The most important thing is to detect the web performance issues of your own images, as every website and application is different, and you may always come across surprising findings you haven't thought about before.

 Monitor Page Speed & Core Web Vitals